ewhicher/matter/content/collections/pages/product-launchpad.md

     content:
       -
         type: text
-        text: 'By combining customer research, design prototypes and financial modelling into a lean process, we enable brands to rapidly explore the value of new opportunities to de-risk future investment.'
+        text: 'By combining customer research, design prototypes and financial modelling into a lean process, we enable brands to rapidly explore the value of new opportunities and de-risk future investment.'
 typed_rows:
   -
     id: ldbr0tmk